paweljakubas/j-random-matrices/chapters/basic-algebra.md

 [Solution to exercise 17](#solution-to-exercise-17)

-In-depth coverage of many both discrete and continuous distribution families will be included in statistics inference chapter.
+In-depth coverage of many both discrete and continuous distribution families will be included in statistics inference book.

 The last topics to cover when introducing basic random generation are **random generators** and **seeds**.
 We have the following random generators at our disposal (adapted from [https://code.jsoftware.com/wiki/Vocabulary/query])